Primary Navigation Mobile

 The 1.5-litre Cupra Ateca is the most efficient option.

 The 150hp engine is more efficient.
 But because its smaller and less powerful, it’s also under stress more of the time.
-Which means the difference in miles-per-gallon in the real world isn’t as big as you might think.
+That means the difference in miles-per-gallon in the real world isn’t as big as you might think.
 Overall we achieved around 38mpg in our testing.

 There is no fancy fuel-saving tech on the Cupra Ateca beyond the conventional stop-start system.
 Cupra offers other models if you do want a greener conscience: the Formentor SUV comes as a plug-in hybrid, while the Cupra Born hatchback is a 100% electric car.